Yolinux.com Tutorial

 yum list package-name

 List information about available packages from configured YUM repository.
+Will also list those which contain the specified regular expression search pattern.

-List all packages which match the string specied in the package name or description.
+yum search partial-package-name List all packages which match the string specied in the package name or description.

 See yum man page for a full listing of commands and command arguments.